susanaviruglio/queens-coffee/README.md

 Then I went to Pages and under "Build and Deployment", I found the source which I select Deployment from a branch.
 Finally I was allowed to share my live website with others.

+## HTML AND CSS VALIDATOR

+# Home page

+# CREDITS

 ## CODE FROM OTHER SOURCES

 All the code that I have used to create this website was taken from Code Institute learning platform a part from the next following sources:

 [BOOTSTRAP](https://getbootstrap.com/)

-- I used *Bootstrap 4.0* version, mainly I used the gryd system to build layouts.
+- I used _Bootstrap 4.0_ version, mainly I used the gryd system to build layouts.
 - To create the grid in my game.

 [W3SCHOOL](https://www.w3schools.com/)